haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {:  .about }
 >As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their BI platform, which provides data integration, visualization, and analysis tools.

 Some Appstore listings require a monthly subscription fee.
-After the initial payment, anyone in your company's Domo instance can install and use these listings.
+After the initial payment, anyone in your company's Domo instance can install and use subscription listings.
 Payments are processed through Stripe, and you can cancel a subscription at any time.

 This article describes how to create and manage subscriptions to listings in the following topics: